-Having a strong teacher and parent relationship is important and always benefits your child.
-Parents are the first people to endure and educate kids before they join formal schooling.
-When parents begin to work with teachers, their collaborative efforts can positively impact a child’s learning and development.
+An effective relationship between teacher and parent is crucial and always helps your child.
+Before they enter formal schooling, parents are the first to go to school and educate children.
+Once parents start working with teachers, their cooperation can help accelerate a child’s learning and development.

-Parents and teachers can also collaborate to find ways to motivate students to improve their performance.
-They can achieve this goal by setting a system of holding students accountable both at home and in school.
-For instance, children can complete their homework charts, while teachers and parents can reward or praise them for their efforts with prizes, parties, stickers, or fun day trips to motivate kids and help them succeed.
+Parents and teachers can work together to encourage students to raise their standards.
+They can do so by having a system whereby students are held responsible at home and school.
+For example, children can fill in their core math homework charts as they complete the assigned tasks.
+Teachers and parents encourage or reward kids with prizes, parties, stickers, and fun day trips to motivate them to succeed.

-When teachers and parents develop a close working relationship, students will begin to form a unique trust with their teachers.
-They will witness care from the two parties and begin to contribute their own share to the partnership.
+If teachers and parents collaborate closely, students will uniquely trust their teachers.
+The two parties will take care of them and begin to contribute their share to the partnership.

 1:1 Online Math Tutoring Let’s start learning Math!